James Patterson | Last Updated:

 If you’re someone who likes to do what they want online, without the worry of being monitored by ISPs and Government agencies, then NordVPN is perfect for you.
 Based in Panama, the service is perfect for ordinary internet users like you looking to bypass our Governments proposed decryption laws.

-Some of the major selling points of the NordVPN service are the massive global network of more than 5,000 servers, high-speed fibre connections and optimisations to support P2P servers as well as video and music streaming from other nations around the world.
+Some of the major selling points of the NordVPN service that continue to be important during 2023 are the massive global network of more than 5,000 servers, high-speed fibre connections and optimisations to support P2P servers as well as video and music streaming from other nations around the world.
 No matter which country that you live in, you’re able to connect to just about any country in the world through NordVPN.

 Although NordVPN boasts one of the largest server networks in the world, their service has previously been plagued with blackouts, connection errors and general poor internet experience.
 We’re happy to report though that NordVPN have responded to this and have invested in a massive upgrade of an array of servers across the world, which our in-house tests have confirmed have resolved these speed issues completely.